Academic Catalog

 Students are required to purchase their own textbooks and supplies and may be required to pay for equipment which is lost or broken after it has been issued.

-All students are encouraged to support the student activity program through the purchase of a Student Benefit Card.
+All students are encouraged to purchase of a Student Benefit Card at the Cashiers office.

 Registration Fees